CryptoSingh1337/Ubuntu-Setup-Scripts/README.md

 ---

-<p align="center"> This project contains all the scripts that will setup all the required packages and environment variables on any debian based distro.
+<p align="center"> This project contains all the scripts that will setup all the required packages and environment variables on any ubuntu based distro.
 These scripts reduces the time which is taken in setup the distro.
     <br>
 </p>